sakshikarande26/sakshikarande26/README.md

 ### ⚡Something that I strongly believe in?
-Being yourself, no one's better.😌
+Believing in yourself, no one's better.😌

 ### 📫 How to reach me?
 - [LinkedIn](https://www.linkedin.com/in/sakshi-karande/)